artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

 **Fixing typos globally in a field**

-For this example, let's say we've accidentally entered "digtal image" instead of "digital image" throughout our descriptions.
-Now we want to replace all occurences of "digtal image" in the *Extent and medium* field across all our descriptions in English with the corrected version, "digital image":
+For this example, let's say we've accidentally entered "digital image" instead of "digital image" throughout our descriptions.
+Now we want to replace all occurences of "digital image" in the *Extent and medium* field across all our descriptions in English with the corrected version, "digital image":

 .. code-block:: mysql

-   UPDATE information_object_i18n SET extent_and_medium=REPLACE(extent_and_medium, 'digtal image', 'digital image') WHERE culture='en';
+   UPDATE information_object_i18n SET extent_and_medium=REPLACE(extent_and_medium, 'digital image', 'digital image') WHERE culture='en';

 Another example: let's globally replace the word "tea" with the word "coffee" in the scope and content field of all English descriptions across AtoM: